fathimakm/learn_sop_cors_csrf_with_me/README.md

 2. Lax
   cookies are not sent in requests triggered by external sites that navigate to your site

-  -  if these two conitions are met, browser send cookies in cross origin request > 1.
+  -  if these two conditions are met, browser send cookies in cross origin request > 1.
 The request uses the GET method.
 2. The request resulted from a top-level navigation by the user, such as clicking on a link.

   -  cookie is not included in cross-site POST requests > bcz POST request can modify
   - Cookie not included in those initiated by scripts, iframes, or references to images and other resources.

 3. None

+    - cookies will be sent to the site that requested it(except borowser chrome)
+    - When setting a cookie with SameSite=None, the website must also include the Secure attribute,this ensures cookie are only send in encrypted messages over HTTPS > otherwise browser will reject cookies
+    `Set-Cookie: trackingId=0F8tgdOhi9ynR1M9wa3ODa; SameSite=None; Secure`

 * "site" refers to a combination of a top-level domain (TLD) and one additional level of the domain name.
 This additional level is often referred to as the TLD+1.